karmab/kcli/README.md

 ##templates

 For templates to work with cloud-init, they require the "NoCloud" datasource to be enabled!
-Typically configured in /etc/cloud/cloud.cfg.d/90\*.
+Enable the datasource in the cloud-init configuration.
+For debian-based systems, you can find this configuration in `/etc/cloud/cloud.cfg.d/90\*`.

 Templates should be in the same storage pool as the VM, in order to benefit from the Copy-on-Write mechanism.